-- West Midlands Police levies a charge to users for certain services.
+- 2. West Midlands Police levies a charge to users for certain services.
 The rates are reviewed and approved on an annual basis.
-The attached document details the proposed fees and charges for 2022/23.
-It is important the Force charges where appropriate to ensure income is raised to offset the costs of delivering the services. - The proposed rates for 2022/23 have been calculated using the latest guidance issued by the National Police Chief's Council (NPCC) in their document National Policing Guidelines on Charging for Policing Services.
-The document in summary separates charges into the following areas: - (a) Charges for items where the guidance recommends minimum levels of charges for 2022/23.
-The attached booklet details these in sections 1 to 7. - (b) Statutory set charges where the Police and Crime Commissioner has no choice but to charge the rates set out by the Home Office these are mainly for firearm licenses.
-These are in section 8 of the attached booklet. - (c) Charges for special policing services (SPS).
-These are police services provided over and above core policing at the request of a person or an organisation which are typically events including football, concerts etc. These are included in section 9 for commercial events and section 10 for non-commercial of the attached booklet.
+The attached document details the proposed fees and charges for 2023/24.
+It is important the Force charges where appropriate to ensure income is raised to offset the costs of delivering the services. - The proposed rates for 2023/24 have been calculated using the latest guidance issued by the National Police Chief's Council (NPCC) in their document National Policing Guidelines on Charging for Policing Services 2023.
+The document in summary separates charges into the following areas: - (a) Charges for items where the guidance recommends minimum levels of charges for 2023/24.
+The attached booklet details these in Sections 1 to 11. - (b) Statutory set charges where the Police and Crime Commissioner has no choice but to charge the rates set out by the Home Office these are mainly for firearm licenses.
+These are in Section 12 of the attached booklet. - (c) Charges for special policing services (SPS).
+These are police services provided over and above core policing at the request of a person or an organisation which are typically events including football, concerts etc. These are included in Section 13 for commercial events and Section 14 for non-commercial of the attached booklet.
 These sections have been calculated using the NPCC guidance in terms of cost recovery calculations.
-Section 11 of the booklet are the charges relating to the Policing Education Qualifications Framework (PEQF).
+Section 15 of the booklet are the charges relating to the Policing Education Qualifications Framework (PEQF).
 This is when training establishments use the Force's trainers.
+Section 16 details the charges for documentaries/ filming.